mbaumer/us_hep_funding/docs/_states/TX.md

 [Back to top](#top)
 ## TX-30 -- Rep. Eddie Johnson (D) -- [Wikipedia](https://en.wikipedia.org/wiki/TX-30)
 ### Committees
+Eddie Johnson is the #9 Democrat on the House Committee on Science, Space, and Technology; Subcommittee on Energy

 Eddie Johnson is the #1 Democrat on the House Committee on Science, Space, and Technology

+Eddie Johnson is the #7 Democrat on the House Committee on Science, Space, and Technology; Subcommittee on Research and Technology

 ### HEP Grants
 ```